ClassifiedCodesIt/leap-year-or-not-python/README.md

 # leap-year-or-not-python
-Calculates if inputted year is a Leap Year or not
+Calculates if input year is a Leap Year or not